xcelox/Web-Page-Data-Extraction-System/README.md

 The **Web Page Data Extraction System** was developed to automate the process of collecting and structuring information from web pages.
 It provides:

-- Automated extraction of relevant data from HTML content.
+- Automated extraction of relevant data from HTML content.✔
-- Parsing and transformation of data into structured formats (CSV, JSON, etc.).
+- Parsing and transformation of data into structured formats (CSV, Excel, etc.).✔
-- Support for multiple pages and dynamic content.
+- Support for multiple pages and dynamic content.✔
-- Integration options for analytics and reporting.
+- Integration options for analytics and reporting.✔

 This system is ideal for organizations that need accurate and efficient data collection from internal or external web sources.